-- If the solution is not used immediately, carefully replace the syringe cap.
-Do not touch the syringe tip or the inside of the cap. - Store the reconstituted solution at room temperature prior to administration, but use within 3 hours after reconstitution. - XYNTHA, when reconstituted, contains polysorbate 80, which is known to increase the rate of di-(2-ethylhexyl) phthalate (DEHP) extraction from polyvinyl chloride (PVC).
-This should be considered during the preparation and administration of

-XYNTHA, including storage time elapsed in a PVC container following reconstitution.
+- If the solution is not to be used immediately, store the syringe upright, leaving the protective blue vent cap on the XYNTHA SOLOFUSE until ready to infuse. - Store the reconstituted solution at room temperature prior to administration, but use within 3 hours after reconstitution or after removal of the grey rubber tip cap. - XYNTHA, when reconstituted, contains polysorbate 80, which is known to increase the rate of di-(2-ethylhexyl) phthalate (DEHP) extraction from polyvinyl chloride (PVC).
+This should be considered during the preparation and administration of XYNTHA, including storage time elapsed in a PVC container following reconstitution.
 The tubing of the infusion set included with this kit does not contain DEHP.